Court Rules

 Communication ProtocolMandatory

-Emails to chambers are only permitted in emergencies with prior court authorization.
+Emails to Chambers are allowed only in emergencies and only with prior Court authorization (except as required by Section II.C).

 Except as required by Section II.C, regarding the provision of word processing files for certain submissions, emails to Chambers (dearcyhall_chambers@nyed.uscourts.gov) are permitted only in emergency situations and with prior authorization by the Court.